What Does Cilantro Look Like When It Sprouts?

 1. Prepare the cilantro seed by soaking

-Cilantro seeds are inside a hard husk that has 2 seeds encased in them.
-Remove the husk to take out the seeds.
-Before you proceed to plant these seeds, you need to prepare the seed to boost their chance of germinating.
+Cilantro seeds are inside a hard husk containing two seeds.
+Remove the husk to remove the seeds.
+Before you plant these seeds, you need to prepare them to boost their chance of germinating.

-Soaking the cilantro seed is the trick to achieving a better germination.
-Therefore, soak the seeds for 10 to 48 hours and remove the water and allow the seeds to dry.
+Soaking the cilantro seed is the trick to achieving better germination.
+Therefore, soak the seeds for 10 to 48 hours, remove the water, and allow the seeds to dry.
 Soaking these seeds will help them grow better and quicker.

 2. Planting

-After seed preparation follows planting.
-You can sow your cilantro seeds either indoors or outdoors.
-Insert the seeds into the soil and cover the seeds with about quarter-inch soil layer.
+After seed preparation follows planting, you can sow your cilantro seeds indoors or outdoors.
+Insert the seeds into the soil and cover the seeds with about a quarter-inch soil layer.

 3. Watering

-Maintain a moist soil to encourage germination.
-But don’t over clog the soil.
-Let the soil dry out before watering again to avoid mold and diseases from infesting the seedlings.
+Maintain moist soil to encourage germination, but don’t overclog the soil.
+Let the soil dry out before watering again to prevent mold and diseases from infesting the seedlings.

 4. Thinning

 You should start noticing white sprouting after 7 to 10 days.
 Allow the cilantro to germinate until it is about 2 inches long.
-Then thin the seedling to about 3 to 4 inches apart.
+Then, thin the seedlings to about 3 to 4 inches apart.

 Grow cilantro in a crowded environment so the leaves can shade the plant roots.
-This will slow down the bolting of the cilantro plant during hot weather.
+This will slow down the plant’s bolting during hot weather.

 5. Sunlight

-If you’re growing in a container provide the seedlings with some sunlight.
-However, ensure the sunlight exposure to the seedlings should not be more than 4 to 5 hours of full sun; else it can cause wilting and even death of the plant.
+If you’re growing in a container, provide the seedlings with some sunlight.
+However, ensure the sunlight exposure to the seedlings is not more than 4 to 5 hours of full sun; otherwise, it can cause wilting and even death of the plant.

-Then 2 or 3 weeks later, you can slowly increase the outdoor exposure of your cilantro plants. this way, they can harden off and acclimatize to the outdoor conditions.
+Then, two or three weeks later, you can slowly increase your cilantro plants’ outdoor exposure.
+This way, they can harden off and acclimate to the outdoor conditions.

 Sunlight - Cilantro